icandac/icandac/README.md

 ### Hey!
 This is Ceyhun speaking!
-#### I am a Quantitative Analyst with a physics background.
+#### I am a Quantitative Analyst with a background in physics.
-Welcome!
 I'm a passionate quantitative analyst and researcher with a background in physics.
 Whether I'm diving into complex numerical models or exploring my interests outside of work, I'm always striving to find balance in my life.
-I'd love to hear your thoughts and chat about anything that interests you!
+I'd love to hear your thoughts and chat about anything that interests you in my profile!

 Skills:

 Languages: Python, MATLAB, Fortran, C, C++, SQL, bash

 ML & Scientific: numpy, scipy, pandas, scikit-learn, jupyter-notebook, Maple, Mathematica, Excel

 Visualization: matplotlib, seaborn, Gnuplot / Dev.
 Tools: Git, Latex, Markdown, SSH, SLURM / OS & Administration: GNU-Linux, Unix/MacOS, Windows